Cyrano71/TestBureauxLocaux/README.md

 ![alt text](assets/realestatedetail_page.PNG)

-You can update the item by clicking on the button and you will be redirected to the update form automatically populated with the data of the item:
+You can update the item by clicking on the button and you will be redirected to the update form automatically populated with the data of the item.
+For the Transaction type you will have only theses choices:
+- rental or sale
+For the Realty type  you will have only theses choices:
+- office, land plot, warehouse, retail or coworking

 ![alt text](assets/updateform_page.PNG)